Tag: Early learning

 montessori practical life materials

-Young children are naturally attracted to things that open and close.
-This is especially true when it comes to doors.
-The young child may suddenly show a profound interest in a doorknob and door.
-When this happens, the interest will likely continue until his need is satisfied.
-The knob in his hand is yet another
+Young children are naturally attracted to things that open and close; and this is especially true when it comes to doors, doorknobs and handles.
+When this profound interest happens, it will likely continue until the child’s need is satisfied.
+A Doorknob Offers Hands-on Learning and Fosters Development The knob in his hand is yet another material